-The increase in sales and marketing expenses during the three and six months ended June 30, 2023, as compared to the same periods in 2022, was due to payroll and related costs, including stock-based compensation, as a result of the increased expected achievement of our performance-based compensation plans and other expenses due to increased travel expenses associated with customer meetings and sales events.
-Specifically, stock-based compensation increased due to the shift in one of our compensation programs from cash-based to stock-based.
+The increase in sales and marketing expenses during the three and nine months month period ended September 30, 2023 March 31, 2024, as compared to the same period period in 2022, 2023, was due to higher payroll and related costs, including stock-based compensation, as a result of headcount growth, mid-year annual merit increases and the timing of our performance-based equity award grants.
+These increases were partially offset by a decrease in marketing programs as a result of the shift in one timing of our compensation programs from cash-based to stock-based compensation, events and other expenses due to increased travel expenses associated with customer meetings and sales events.
+Additionally, stock-based compensation increased due to the shift in one of our compensation programs from cash-based to stock-based, the increased expected achievement of our performance-based compensation plans and headcount growth, advertising spend.

-During the remainder of 2023, we expect our sales and marketing expenses to increase as a result of our continued investment in go-to-market efforts and payroll and related costs due to the annual merit increase.
-However, we plan to continue to carefully manage costs in an effort to improve our operating margins.
+During the remainder of 2023, 2024, we expect our sales and marketing expenses to increase as a result of compared to 2023 due to to our continued investment in go-to-market efforts.
+However, we plan to continue to carefully manage costs in an effort to improve manage our operating margins.